 Tavernas are typically not without a traditional musician or a stereo blasting old songs that get the Greek people up – during and after dining.
-Look out for announcements at local eateries for Bouzouki-Zorba nights, where tourists are welcome to join in and learn with the locals or follow the sound.
+Look out for announcements at local tavernas for Bouzouki-Zorba nights, where tourists are welcome to join in and learn with the locals or follow the sound.

 Active Ways to See Athens

-From bike rides and hidden walking tours, Segway and motorised scooters, Athens can be seen with a bit of adrenalin and action.
+From bike rides and hidden walking tours, Segways and motorised scooters, Athens can be seen with a bit of adrenalin and action.
 Who needs the hop-on-hop-off bus when you can stroll and glide by its back streets, parks and hidden treasures?

 Athens by Bike

 Athens is a great city to explore on wheels with grid-like streets and long avenues connected by squares.